How Much to Build a New House in NZ? In this article we cover:

-- Cost of building a new house in 2020
+- Rising costs of building a new house

 - We’re building more, smaller homes

 - Hidden costs of building a new home